Skip to main content

 Working with Virtual Machines #

 Fedora Workstation installs GNOME Boxes by default, to enable you to create and manage virtual machines.
 GNOME Boxes provides a graphical interface for the standard KVM and QEMU software.
-You can also use these directly on the command-line.
+You can also use these tools directly on the command-line.

 SQL Databases #